arthurschiller/basement/README.md

 # basement
-Super simple web-scaffold with bower, gulp, sass and other fine stuff..
+Super simple web-scaffold with gulp, sass and other fine stuff..